The Lincolnshire Poacher: Usage

 The tune was used by many New York Regiments during the American Civil War as "The New York Volunteer".

 It was also the marching song for the 20th Battalion, Australian Imperial Force, during the First World War.

 When the Royal Air Force College Cranwell, the officer training school of the Royal Air Force, was formed in Lincolnshire in 1919, its first Commandant, Air Commodore C. A. H. Longcroft, sought permission from the then Regimental Colonel of the Lincolnshire Regiment to adopt the march as the quick march of the College.

 Anglo-Catholic congregations in the Anglican communion sometimes use the tune as a setting for a hymn sung in procession that begins, "The Happy Birds Te Deum Sing, 'Tis Mary's Month of May."

 In 1961, Benjamin Britten arranged the song as no. 3 in Volume Five of British Folk Songs.
 Frank Newman instrumented the song for four hands on piano.
 In 1978, the Brighouse and Rastrick Brass Band issued "The Lincolnshire Poacher" as its follow-up single to their successful "The Floral Dance", and it was included on the 1978 album The Floral Dance.

 The first two bars of the tune were used as an interval signal on the numbers station known as Lincolnshire Poacher.

 BBC Radio Lincolnshire used the melody from the end of the song's chorus as the signature tune for its news jingle when it commenced service in 1980 and in 1988 commissioned UK jingle company Alfasound to write a package of jingles based on the song.
 Variations on this theme continued until early 2006, and today the station still uses a version with a less pronounced melody from the folk song.

-The melody is used in Harold Baum's "The Glyoxylate Cycle" in The Biochemists' Songbook, and in the 1950 novelty song "The Thing", sung by Phil Harris, which was #1 in US charts in 1950.
+The melody is used in Harold Baum's "The Glyoxylate Cycle" in The Biochemists' Songbook.

 The melody was sung in the 1940 film Tom Brown's School Days by the Rugby students and is the theme song of the movie.
 It was also sung during a hall assembly in the 1951 version.

 The melody is used, often with more Irish-themed instrumentation and singing, to create the off-colour folk song "The Chandler's Wife".
+In this form, it served as the basis for the melody of the 1950 novelty song "The Thing", most famously recorded by Phil Harris.